Quantisan/itune/README.md

 TODO: show output and step through some iterations

-This example demonstrates how Wizard can be used to optimize procedure parameters by using user feedback to improve outcomes.
+This example demonstrates how `itune` can be used to optimize procedure parameters by using user feedback to improve outcomes.